kneeprayer/hello-c-sharp/README.md

 ![tutorial run_app](https://dotnet.microsoft.com/images/tutorial-gifs/dotnet-hello-world-run-app.gif)

 # Edit your code
-1. Open `helloworld.cs` in vscode and add a new line of code below the one that prints "Hello World!", like the following:
+1. Open `Program.cs` in vscode and add a new line of code below the one that prints "Hello World!", like the following:
 ```Console.WriteLine("Hello World!");
 Console.WriteLine("The current time is " + DateTime.Now);
 ```
-2. Save the `helloworld.cs` file, and run your code again.
+2. Save the `Program.cs` file, and run your code again.
 `dotnet run`

 # Keep learning